JonasKoenig/CodeOnMyMind/projects/planets/README.md

 This is the basic setup of this project.
 Object-oriented programming was a great way of organizing the code, because it reflects real-world objects.
 In addition, all attributes of any one planet are neatly encapsulated in its own object - constant attributes like size and orbit diameter can neither be changed nor interfered with by other objects.

 The object-oriented paradigm is a very wide-spread way of thinking about programming.
 A less frequently used, but just as powerful, paradigm is functional programming.
 Head over to my project on [Haskell](../haskell-notes) to get a feel for the difference between the two concepts.

+If you want to play around with this projects code - just download the [Processing](https://processing.org/) framework and open up the `planets.pde` file provided here.